Summary

 Identifies a credential or badge that establishes the authority of the party identified in the certifiedBy property to certify content accessible.

-The a11y:certifierCredential property is used to provide more information about the credentials of the certifier to carry out accessibility evaluations.
+The a11y:certifierCredential property identifies a credential the certifier possesses — specifically, one to carry out accessibility evaluations.

 The property can either be a text field with the name of the credential held, or it can be a link to a description of the credential.